Quick Start Guide

 Next Steps

-- Mount Points - Understand render, settings, workers, containers
+- Mount Points - Understand render, settings, and web components

 - Storage Methods - Learn all four storage scopes